imtrahman/reInvent2022DOP319/README.md

-# reInvent2022DOP319
+# Static webpage hosted on NGINX

-Demo repo for DOP319 in ReInvent2022
+This is a static app, used for the demo purposes only.